Nexfinity/CakeyBot-Wiki/core/setup-white-label.md

 title: Setup White Label
 description:
 published: 1
-date: 2023-05-17T19:55:12.462Z
+date: 2023-09-25T10:17:32.591Z
 tags:
 editor: markdown
 dateCreated: 2023-05-17T18:39:13.501Z
 ---

 # Overview
-White Label is an advanced version of Premium that allows you to completely rebrand Cakey Bot with your own Logos and Username!
-White Label allows you to have:
+Custom Bot is an advanced version of Premium that allows you to completely rebrand Cakey Bot with your own Logos and Username!
+Custom Bot allows you to have:
 * Custom Chat Bot AI API Key
 * Custom Bot Profile Picture
 * Custom Bot Username
 * Custom Bot Bio
 * Better Performance

-# Purchasing White Label
+# Purchasing Custom Bot
-To purchase a white label bot simply follow these instructions:
+To purchase a Custom Bot bot simply follow these instructions:
 1. Navigate to our [premium website page](https://cakeybot.app/premium.php)
 2. If you haven't done so already, you will need to login to Discord using any of the "Login to Purchase" buttons on the page.
-3. Go to the "White Label" section and choose either Monthly or Yearly.
+3. Go to the "Custom Bot" section and choose either Monthly or Yearly.
 4. Once you have done so, you can then click "Subscribe" and follow the on-screen instructions.

-# Setting Up White Label
+# Setting Up Custom Bot
-> Note: All of the steps below assume that you have already purchased a White Label subscription and are currently trying to configure it and set it up.
+> Note: All of the steps below assume that you have already purchased a Custom Bot subscription and are currently trying to configure it and set it up.
 {.is-info}

-## Creating a White Label Bot Token
+## Creating a Custom Bot Bot Token
 1. Go to https://discord.com/developers/applications, login with your Discord account and press the "New Application" button.
 <image src="https://wiki.cakeybot.app/newapp.png" width="800px">